Tropidophis gularis

-Trachyboa gularis, commonly known as the Ecuadorian eyelash boa, is a species of nonvenomous snake in the family Tropidophiidae.
-It is endemic to Ecuador, and is only known from an area where suitable habitat has been almost completely destroyed.
-Recent confirmed records are also lacking, and the IUCN has concluded that Trachyboa gularis is a possibly extinct species.
+Tropidophis gularis, commonly known as the Southern Eyelash Boa or Ecuadorian eyelash boa, is a species of non-venomous snake in the family Tropidophiidae.
+It was formerly treated as Trachyboa gularis.
+The species is endemic to Ecuador, and is only known from an area where suitable habitat has been almost completely destroyed.
+Recent confirmed records are also lacking, and the IUCN has concluded that Tropidophis gularis is a possibly extinct species.